matin2002programmer/matin2002programmer/README.md

 - 👋 Hi, I’m @matin2002programmer
-- 👀 I am a student, if someone helps me I will be grateful to him :) and first of all I believe in God,I’m interested in ... c++,javascript,html,python,django,telegram bot and a web full stack web development
+- 👀 I am a student, if someone helps me I will be grateful to him :) and first of all I believe in Allah, I’m interested in ... javascript,python, Ai & ml, django,telegram bot and a web full stack web development
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...  https://www.instagram.com/matindevelish_boy   :)